M7OCM/890/README.md

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/54afe5dd-b26f-43c8-a622-3b85a9a4fee7)

 Note, the name tag font is upper case only and limited in special characters.

-Spectrum.
-Key 5 to switch spectrum colours/display variations.

-Scanning speed improvements equate to around 16 ch/s or about 999 ch/m - not too shabby considering how slow stock is.

 Chirp Next compatible only with Reppad's python module loaded (see files).